geek-cookbook/geek-cookbook/docs/recipes/duplicity.md

 Examine the contents of /var/data/duplicity/tmp/traefik-restored.yml to confirm it contains valid data.

-### Setup Docker Swarm
+### {{ page.meta.recipe }} Docker Swarm config

-Now that we have confidence in our backup/restore process, let's automate it by creating a docker swarm config file in docker-compose syntax (v3), something like this:
+Now that we have confidence in our backup/restore process, let's automate it by creating a docker swarm config file in docker-compose syntax (v3), something like the example below:

 --8<-- "premix-cta.md"